riotkit-org/tracexit/README.md

 `Trace command till it Exits`

 Spawns process and tracks it till it runs, then stores its status code in a file.
-It's a simple CLI application just like `tee`, can be used together with `tee`.
+It's a simple CLI application just like `tee`, can be used together with tools like `tee`.

 ## Input